 It was here where Ignatius saw schools as an opportunity where young men could realize their potential with the ultimate goal of serving God.
 This is where we find the Jesuit motto; Ad Majorem Dei Gloriam (For The Greater Glory of God) comes into play.
 Once we develop our talents and abilities and use them we are giving back to God.
 This exhibit, before you, in which the Nativity story is told and re-told is an example of St. Ignatius’ vision for the Society and the multi-cultural world in which we live.

 Placed in a prominent location in the museum and displayed throughout the fall, this one-of-a-kind crèche sponsorship is available for $1,000.

-To sponsor a crèche, please fill out and return the creche form (2014).
+To sponsor a crèche, please complete the online form, or fill out and return the hard copy creche form (2014).
 If you have any questions, please contact Ann Fruland, Assistant Director of Development, at email@example.com or 312.915.6719.